themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/README.md

 ## 1. Overview

+This directory contains the segmented and addressable content blocks of the original `testfile.md` document.
+The deconstruction was performed using the **UCCS-BB (Byte-Sized Breakdown)** protocol to transform the monolithic source file into manageable, traceable, and modular markdown files.

 Each file represents a logical "byte-sized" block of the original document, complete with a unique **SCNS V4 coordinate** for easy navigation, reference, and integration with other UCCS protocols.

 ---